ghiscoding/Angular-Slickgrid/docs/getting-started/quick-start.md

 # Quick start

-> **NOTE** the Documentations shown on this website are meant to be used with Angular-Slickgrid v7.x or higher, refer to the project [Wikis](https://github.com/ghiscoding/Angular-Slickgrid/wiki) for earlier versions of the project.
+> **NOTE** The Documentations shown on this website are meant for Angular-Slickgrid v7.x and higher, for older versions please refer to the project [Wikis](https://github.com/ghiscoding/Angular-Slickgrid/wiki).

 ### 1. Install NPM Package
 Install the `Angular-Slickgrid`, and other external packages like `Bootstrap`